kaftejiman/ejja/README.md

 Each module should export two required methods:
  * `Manifest()` -- Module manifestation with a unique name and description.
  * `Run()` -- The entry point of the module.
+You can use helper functions found in utils.
+They provide basic ast operations.

-You can find template module in samples folder.
+You can find a sample module in samples folder, move the sample module to `modules` folder for actually running.

 ## Known issues

-Flattening module is only supporting If Statements for now, I will be adding support for others soon.
+Flattening module is lacking a lot as of now, I will be adding support soon.
 ## Release Notes

 **[CHANGELOG](https://github.com/kaftejiman/ejja/blob/main/CHANGELOG.md)**